-SECTION 19.
+SECTION 20.
 PROBATIONARY PERIOD

-- 19.1 The probationary period is an integral part of the employee selection process and provides the Employer with an opportunity to upgrade and to improve the Employer's operations by observing a new employee's work, training new employees and assisting new employees in adjusting to their positions and by providing an opportunity to reject any employee-whose work performance fails to meet the required work standards. - 19.2 All new employees shall have a probationary period of forty (40) shifts.
-This probationary period may be extended for up to an additional forty (40) shifts of work upon mutual agreement between the employee, Union and Employer. - 19.3 During the probationary period, an employee's employment may be terminated at any time and for any reason in the sole discretion of the Employer.
-Termination of the employment of a probationary period shall not be subject to the arbitration procedures provided in Article 11 of this Agreement; provided, however, that the employee may process his claims up through the second step of such grievance procedure with the Employer's response at the second step being considered final and binding upon the employee, the Employer and the Union.
+- 20.1 The probationary period is an integral part of the employee selection process and provides the Employer with an opportunity to upgrade and to improve the Employer's operations by observing a new employee's work, training new employees and assisting new employees in adjusting to their positions and by providing an opportunity to reject any employee-whose work performance fails to meet the required work standards. - All new employees shall have a probationary period of forty (40) shifts.
+This probationary period may be extended for up to an additional forty (40) shifts of work upon mutual agreement between the employee, Union and Employer. - 20.3 During the probationary period, an employee's employment may be terminated at any time and for any reason in the sole discretion of the Employer.
+Termination of the employment of a probationary period shall not be subject to the arbitration procedures provided in Article 12 of this Agreement- provided, however, that the employee may process his claims up through the second step of such grievance procedure with the Employer's response at the second step being considered final and binding upon the employee, the Employer and the Union.

-SECTION 20.
+SECTION 21.
 LEAVES OF ABSENCE

-- 20.1 Employees covered by this contract shall be eligible for an unpaid leave of absence for up to 30 calendar days, although a longer leave may be granted for good purpose in the sole discretion of the General Manager.
-No more than one such leave will be permitted during any calendar year.
-Among the factors which determine whether a personal leave will be allowed are: - the reason for the request; - the length of service; - the employee's prior performance, disciplinary and attendance records; - any previous leaves of absence (and the length/purpose of such leaves); a sincere (and written) commitment to return to work immediately following expiration of the leave; - and the effect of the employee's absence on the Employer's efficiency and operations.
+- Employees covered by this contract shall be eligible for preapproved, unpaid leave(s) of absence for up to thirty-four (34) calendar days per fiscal year, which must be requested with a minimum of five (5) days except as provided in Section 21.2.
+A longer leave may be granted for good purpose at the sole discretion of the General Manager.
+Among the factors which determine whether a personal leave will be allowed are: - the reason for the request; - the length of service; - the employee's prior performance, disciplinary and attendance records;

+- any previous leaves of absence (and the length/purpose of such leaves); a sincere (and written) commitment to return to work immediately following expiration of the leave: - and the effect of the employee's absence on the Employer's efficiency and operations.